-Turkey, Blindness, and the Philosophy of Traveling Slow
+Turkey, Blindness and a Philosophy of Slow Travel

 When I walked in on the Turkish man in my Amsterdam hostel dormitory he was staring at the ceiling.
 There was obviously something wrong with him.

 His ear followed me across the room and when it heard me pull out a chair he stumbled over and offered me a cigarette.

 “It’s rolled with apple tobacco,” he said.
 “Tastes awesome.”